Bealby/grandpas-pocket-watch-shop/README.md

 - `Allauth` was used for the profile and accounts functionality.
-Which includes features such as Login, Password Reset, for which all displayed with consistant headers to Website.
+Which includes features such as Login, Password Reset, for which all displayed with consistent headers to Website.
 With icons that have black backgrounds with white text.

 - Toast info windows are set up through out the Website to help notify